 Do you have misshapen or crooked teeth?
 Do you have buck teeth or misaligned teeth that affect the way you smile?
 Not everyone is born with the perfect set of uniform teeth, but all of us can achieve the perfect set of teeth with orthodontics.
-Please continue reading or call our office to find out what you can do to see a straighter smile.
+Please continue reading or call our dental office to find out what you can do to see a straighter smile with orthodontics in Clute.

 Orthodontics is a branch of dentistry that deals with the position of teeth and jaws.
 If you have misshapen, crooked, or misaligned teeth, orthodontics consists of many treatments and procedures that can align your teeth again.
-While most people don’t consider crooked teeth to be an emergency, they can lead to several issues.
-In addition to simply looking bad, it makes it harder to clean teeth, puts extra pressure on the chewing muscles, and increases your risk of periodontal diseases and tooth decay.
+While most people don’t consider crooked teeth to be a problem, they can lead to several oral health issues.
+In addition to simply looking bad, it makes it harder to clean teeth, puts extra pressure on the chewing muscles, and increases your risk of gum disease and tooth decay.

 If you believe you need orthodontic treatment, you should contact your dentist or orthodontist.
 After examining your mouth, they’ll determine if you’re actually a suitable fit for orthodontic treatment.
 The diagnosis will be done through a clinical exam, special X-rays, photographs, and other tests.